Authentic Cha Gio (Vietnamese Egg Rolls)

-I was going through in my head which Vietnamese recipes I have not made yet because there really aren’t that many left, and I was like I haven’t made egg rolls!
-Cha gio remains one of my favorite dishes in Vietnamese culture.
+Cha gio or Vietnamese egg rolls remains one of my favorite Vietnamese appetizers, and it’s definitely one of the most popular.
 It can be eaten in a variety of different ways and is actually really easy to store.
 My mom usually makes 50 at once and freezes most of them for later.
 When she’s ready to have some, she pulls out a few, fries them, and serves them.
-This recipe is her recipe because you just don’t mess with something that ain’t broken. 🙂
+This recipe is one that me and her have made for years (over 30 years and counting!), so it has been tested many times over.

-Cha gio is the fried egg roll from Vietnam.
-It is made with ground meat (usually pork), mushrooms, noodles, and diced vegetables (usually carrots or jicama) all wrapped in rice paper.
-Like a lot of other Vietnamese dishes, there is no standard version of this recipe.
-Every cha gio recipe varies by family or individual.
+Every cha gio recipe is different.
 My version, or rather my mom’s version, of cha gio uses ground pork, minced shrimp, wood ear mushrooms, cellophane noodles, and diced jicama for the filling.
 For the crispy exterior, she uses egg roll wrappers instead of rice paper which is pretty non-traditional.
 The use of wheat-based egg roll wrappers became more common in Western countries because they last longer than rice paper.
 Cha gio made with rice paper only lasts a few hours because the skin becomes soggy quickly.
 Those made with egg roll wrappers last a few months with proper storage.

 - Ground pork – The most traditional meat used in these egg rolls.
 I would definitely try to use ground pork if you can, but if you need a substitute, use ground chicken.

-- Wood ear mushrooms – Adds texture and umami flavor to these egg rolls.
-If you can’t find wood ear mushrooms, use shiitake mushrooms.
+- Wood ear mushrooms – If you can’t find wood ear mushrooms, use shiitake mushrooms.

-- Jicama – Adds sweetness and texture to this dish.
-Use daikon or turnip as a substitute.
+- Jicama – Use daikon or turnip as a substitute.

-- Egg roll wrappers – This is used to form the egg rolls.
-I would use any brand of egg roll wrapper you can find.
+- Egg roll wrappers – I would use any brand of egg roll wrapper you can find.
 If you can’t find egg roll wrappers, use rice paper.
 Rice paper is the more traditional wrapper used for Vietnamese egg rolls.

 Cha gio can be a labor of love, but it is so worth it in the end!
 Also make sure to not lose hope when you make these.
 It took me awhile to get them right!

 First make the filling.
 Add the ground pork, shrimp wood ear mushrooms, cellophane noodles, onions, and jicama to a large bowl.
 Separate the yolk from the egg whites.
 Add the egg yolks to the mixture, and set aside the egg whites in a small bowl.
+(The egg whites will be used to seal the egg roll.)
 Lastly, add the garlic salt, pepper, granulated sugar, sesame oil, and fish sauce to the mixture.
 Mix everything together using your hands or a large spoon.
 Take a small piece of the filling and sear it on the stove.
 Once done cooking, taste it to check for seasoning.
 If it tastes bland, add more salt.

 Frying your egg rolls